openreferral/specification/README.md

 -->

 ### The specification in other formats
+***Note: the following requires that nodejs is installed, follow the [node installation instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) for your system if needed.***

 To generate a PDF file of the current specification, perform the following from the terminal:

  1. Clone the project with `git clone http://github.com/codeforamerica/OpenReferral.git ~/OpenReferral`